February 26, 1972 – May 22, 2023

 Alan is survived by: his wife, Tanya, his children Chayce and Brin; his parents, Dennis and Edith; his siblings Darin (Jeanette) Vanthuyne, and Dana (Wayne) Stephens; his nieces and nephews Dallas, Dylan, Jaylin, Savanna, and Cody; his father and mother in law Merv and Barb Herman; brother in law Tyler (Ruby) Herman and many aunts, uncles, and cousins.
 He is predeceased by his grandparents Harry and Helen Vanthuyne (McDade) and Peter and Anna Donison (Rodger).

-A private family celebration of life will be arranged at a later date, but everyone who knew Alan is encouraged to celebrate his life in their own way.
+A Come and Go Celebration of Alan’s Life will be held on Saturday, August 19th, 2023 from 1:00 p.m. to 4:00 p.m. at The Regina Royal Golf Club, 5401 11th Ave W, Regina, SK, but everyone who knew Alan is encouraged to celebrate his life in their own way.
 Smile and laughter are encouraged, as we all know Alan would want it that way.
 He was only happy when everyone around him was happy.

 Memorial donations in Alan’s name may be made to Moose Jaw Humane Society Box 1658 Station Main Moose Jaw, SK S6H 7K7.